 Grey nurse sharks (GNS) are known to aggregate at specific sites along migration routes.
 For the eastern GNS, there are 19 identified ‘key aggregation sites’ in New South Wales and Queensland.
 The term key aggregation site was defined in 2003 as a site consistently occupied by five or more GNS.
 There is a need to formalise this definition and develop criteria to be able to ensure a consistent approach to existing and any potential sites.

-This project will collate existing information on key aggregation sites and ‘new’ sites where GNS gather in eastern and western Australia.
-It will also investigate an area in Victoria where there is evidence GNS are present for at least a part of the year.
+This project collated existing information on key aggregation sites and ‘new’ sites where GNS gather in eastern and western Australia.
+It also investigated an area in Victoria where there is evidence GNS are present for at least a part of the year.
 This information will be made available to refine the definition of key aggregation sites and develop criteria to allow assessment of potential new sites.

 • a clear and unambiguous definition of what constitutes a GNS aggregation site that will assist in assessing existing and new sites for listing or delisting; and